 Kasey Curry brings unique perspective and a wealth of knowledge to Fry & Elder, as the in-demand Tulsa law firm’s newest attorney.

-Licensed to practice in all Oklahoma courts and the Executive Office of Immigration Review, Kasey did not decide to attend law school until the age of 53, but she has been a quick study.
+Licensed to practice in all Oklahoma courts and the Northern District, Kasey did not decide to attend law school until the age of 53, but she has been a quick study.

-As a former oil and gas “Landman” for 38 years before being sworn in as an attorney in 2017, Kasey further bolsters Fry & Elder’s practice areas in the realm of property law, including probates and wills.
-She also has experience handling family law and criminal law disputes.
+As a former oil and gas “Landman” for 38 years before being sworn in as an attorney in 2017, Kasey further bolsters Fry & Elder’s practice areas in the realm of bankruptcy and property law, including probates and wills.

 Kasey excelled while at the University of Tulsa College of Law, studying EU and International Commercial Law at the University College of Dublin.
 Before attending TU, Kasey earned her Bachelor of Arts in 2010 at Oklahoma State University.